-a.
-The County shall authorize family death leave with pay, for a regular employee, when needed, due to the death of his/her:
+- a.
+The County shall authorize family death leave with pay, for a regular employee, when needed, due to the death of the employee's:

-- (1) spouse
+- 1. spouse

-- (2) registered domestic partner
+- 2. registered domestic partner

-- (3) child
+- 3. child

-- (4) child of registered domestic partner
+- 4. child of registered domestic partner

-- (5) parent
+- 5. parent

-- (6) grandparent, great grandparent
+- 6. grandparent, great grandparent

-- (7) grandchild, great grandchild
+- 7. grandchild, great grandchild

-- (8) brother
+- 8. brother

+- 9. sister

-- (9) sister - (10) brother-in-law; brother of registered domestic partner; registered domestic partner of brother - (11) sister-in-law; sister of registered domestic partner; registered domestic partner of sister - (12) mother-in-law; mother of registered domestic partner - (13) father-in-law; father of registered domestic partner - (14) any child or close relative who resided with the employee at the time of death.
+- 10. brother-in-law; brother of registered domestic partner; registered domestic partner of brother

+- 11. sister-in-law; sister of registered domestic partner; registered domestic partner of sister

+- 12. mother-in-law; mother of registered domestic partner

+- 13. father-in-law; father of registered domestic partner

+- 14. any child or close relative who resided with the employee at the time of death

-b.
-The employee shall give notice to his/her immediate supervisor prior to taking such leave.
+- b.
+The employee shall give notice to their immediate supervisor prior to taking such leave. - c.

-c.
 Such absence for family death shall be limited to time which is definitely required and shall not exceed five (5) days for any one (1) death.
-Family death leave benefits will be prorated for part-time employees based upon the number of hours worked (for example, a half-time employee to a maximum of twenty [20] hours, four-fifths employee to a maximum of thirty-two [32] hours, a full-time employee to a maximum of forty [40] hours).
+Family death leave benefits will be prorated for part-time employees based upon the number of hours worked.
+For example, a half-time (1/2) employee to a maximum of twenty (20) hours, four-fifths (4/5) employee to a maximum of thirty-two (32) hours, a full-time employee to a maximum of forty (40) hours. - d.

-d.
 The intent of this benefit is that it be used within reasonable proximity of the death of the relative unless there are circumstances present which are clearly beyond the control of the employee.

-9.7 DISABILITY LEAVE
+9.7.
+Disability Leave

-a.
+- a.
 An employee who has suffered possible injury in the performance of assigned duties shall immediately undergo such medical examination as the appointing authority deems necessary.
-He or she shall not be considered absent from duty during the time required for such examination.

-b.
-A regular employee who is unable to perform any appropriate work assignment because of disability incurred in the performance of assigned duties shall be entitled to the following disability leave benefits, in addition to those provided pursuant to the California Worker's Compensation Insurance Act.

-(1) During any period of disability for which payment is not provided under worker's compensation insurance, the employee shall be placed on disability leave with pay to the extent of any leave with pay which he or she has accrued.
-Such disability leave with pay shall be charged against the employee's accrued leave with pay.

-(2) During any period of disability for which payment is provided under worker's compensation insurance, the employee may elect either (a) to receive disability leave with pay to the extent of any leave with pay which the employee has accrued and retain any worker's compensation benefits received; or (b) endorse to the County any worker's compensation benefits received by the employee and receive a disability leave with pay to the extent of any leave with pay which the employee has accrued charged on a pro-rata basis of onehalf day for each full day of absence for which temporary worker's compensation benefits are endorsed to the County.
+The employee shall not be considered absent from duty during the time required for such examination. - b.
+A regular employee who is unable to perform any appropriate work assignment because of disability incurred in the performance of assigned duties shall be entitled to the following disability leave benefits, in addition to those provided pursuant to the California Worker's Compensation Insurance Act. - During any period of disability for which payment is not provided under worker's compensation insurance, the employee shall be placed on disability leave with pay to the extent of any leave with pay which the employee has accrued.
+Such disability leave with pay shall be charged against the employee's accrued leave with pay. - 2.
+During any period of disability for which payment is provided under worker's compensation insurance, the employee may elect either (a) to receive disability leave with pay to the extent of any leave with pay which the employee has accrued and retain any worker's compensation benefits received; or (b) endorse to the County any worker's compensation benefits received by the employee and receive a disability leave with pay to the extent of any leave with pay which the employee has accrued charged on a pro-rata basis of one-half day for each full day of absence for which temporary worker's compensation benefits are endorsed to the County. - c.

-c.
 All disability leave provisions of this section shall terminate on the date of the employee's recovery from disability, receipt of permanent disability under worker's compensation insurance, retirement, termination from County employment, or death.

-9.8 PARENTAL LEAVE
+9.8.
+Parental Leave